 Sir Edward Grey

-The strait between the Aegean and the Sea of Marmara that separates European Turkey from Asian Turkey.
+the strait between the Aegean and the Sea of Marmara that separates European Turkey from Asian Turkey.
 A vital point for Russia, since it is their only naval access to the Mediterranean Sea.

 "Little Slavic Brothers"

 The term used by Russia to describe its disposition toward its fellow Slavs.

 The international tension sparked by the deployment of the German gunboat Panther, to the Moroccan port of Agadir on July 1, 1911.
 Germany's move was aimed at testing the relationship between Britain and France and possibly intimidate Britain into an alliance with her, as well as enforcing claims for compensation for acceptance of effective French control of the North African kingdom, where France's pre-eminence had been upheld by the 1906 Algeciras Conference following the First Moroccan Crisis a year earlier.

 the gunboat sent out by the Germans to the Moroccan port of Agadir to protect the German citizens there